Eluem/SideScrollingHackAndSlash/README.md

 ## Requirements (Play executable)

-- XNA 3.1 Redistributable (Can be found in the root directory or here: https://www.microsoft.com/en-us/download/details.aspx?id=15163)
+- XNA 3.1 Redistributable (Can be found here: https://www.microsoft.com/en-us/download/details.aspx?id=15163)
 - 2x Xbox Controllers (Or some way to mimic it.
 Can mess around with one controller.)

 ## Requirements (Source code)